 Maintaining compliance can be a drain on limited resources and budgets.
 A new wealth of compliance requirements impacting organizations in many industries has resulted in what Thompson Reuters refers to as "compliance fatigue."

 Some of the most commonly-reported challenges by IT and compliance professionals include regulatory change, personal liability, and resource shortages.
 In a world where the costs and efforts required to maintain full compliance are soaring rapidly, tools that simplify your efforts are a necessity.

 In this blog, you'll gain insight into where file integrity monitoring software fits into six common regulatory requirements and how it can ease fatigue and strained budgets.

 Since 2004, the Payment Card Industry Digital Security Standards (PCI-DSS) council has worked to regulate the security activities of "anyone associated with payment cards."
-Any business entity who "works with or is associated with cards" is required to comply with a designated level of PCI requirements, which commonly includes merchants, financial institutions, point-of-sale vendors, and developers.
+Any business entity that "works with or is associated with cards" is required to comply with a designated level of PCI requirements, which commonly includes merchants, financial institutions, point-of-sale vendors, and developers.

-The 12 requirements of PCI version 3.1 include, but are not limited to, the installation of a firewall, training, policy, testing, and access governance.
+The 12 requirements of PCI version 3.1 include but are not limited to, the installation of a firewall, training, policy, testing, and access governance.

 Two sections of PCI specifically address the need for file integrity monitoring software: